Crossing Guards guide or control vehicular or pedestrian traffic at such places as streets, schools, railroad crossings, or construction sites.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Crossing Guards job description, Crossing Guards salary, Crossing Guards information, what is the job of a Crossing Guard like, pros and cons about Crossing Guards, colleges and universities for Crossing Guards, is Crossing Guards the right career for me, Very Easy careers to get into, careers in Criminal Justice and Law Enforcement
+Crossing Guards job description, Crossing Guards salary, Crossing Guards information, what is the job of a Crossing Guard like, pros and cons about Crossing Guards, colleges and universities for Crossing Guards, is Crossing Guards the right career for me, careers in Criminal Justice and Law Enforcement